 Stretching to the tip of the English channel, Falmouth University, has one of the most beautiful campuses in the country.
 Falmouth is also host to some amazing art courses, including its world-class graphic design degree.
 With an impressive roster of award-winning graduates and staff, design at Falmouth focuses on the future of its students, giving them access to some of the most innovative minds in the country.
 Tuition starts at £9,250 per year.

 Oxford Brookes has a long history of being an art institution; it actually started as one in 1865.
 But it soon added a science school even offering evening classes in the University Museum.
 Eventually, the University’s namesake became Vice President and became instrumental in laying the foundation for this prestigious academic institution today.
-Students enrolled in the Graphic Design program get both theoretical and real world experience of the discipline.
+Students enrolled in the graphic design programme get both theoretical and real-world experience of the discipline.
 Tuition for the period of 2017/18 is lower than other Universities on the list at £7.000.

 London’s presence in design is felt all over the world, and it’s all a result of its top class learning institutions.
 Following the academic trend towards offering multidisciplinary or multifaceted design degrees, Brunel offers different types of design coursework.
 These include Advanced Multimedia Design, 3D Technology, Digital Media and Digital Communication and Design.
 By undertaking studio-based placements, students are encouraged to experience the world of work and make long-term connections for later in their careers.
 Unlike other Universities on this list Brunel has lowered its fees since last year charging its students from £8,500 per year down from last year’s fees of £9.000.